 Extend the life of your diesel

-If it’s time for a diesel repair service or any other maintenance, get in touch with KS Mobile Diesel!
+If it’s time for a diesel repair service or any other maintenance, get in touch with Kel Stanton’s Mobile Diesel Service!

 We’re a team of mobile diesel mechanics based in Caboolture.
 We service all types of diesel vehicles, including trucks, buses, 4WDs, mining equipment, earthmoving equipment and more.